Longfilename/short-documentation/app/templates/README.md

 ###### Module folder contents: Jade

-Modules have the module Jade, and the documentation Jade (which includes the module Jade).
+Modules have the module Jade (`module`, and `module-`), and the documentation Jade (demo, and demo-).
+The documentation Jade should include wrapper Jade, and then an include to the module Jade so code isn't unnecessarily duplicated.

 Module "pages" aren't built for the distribution, just the documentation.
+Below are examples of how the naming convention is built for the module pages.

 ```
 /src/pages/module/promo/demo.jade             ==> /build/docs/html/module-promo.html